- Apply to UW

 For additional information on comp time usage, please see the Department of Labor Fact Sheet #7.

 "Due to reduced staffing, our office staff may be asked to take shorter lunch hours or remain at our desks while we eat in order to cover the office over the lunch hour.
-In the past, when staff members agreed to cover the office over the lunch hour, they worked a shorter work day so that they were not exceeding eight hours.
+In the past, when staff members agreed to cover the office over the lunch hour, they worked a shorter workday so that they were not exceeding eight hours.
 Is this still the rule, or can we be required to stay in the office for some or all of our lunch hour?"

 ANSWER: The Department of Labor (DOL) addresses the question of lunch breaks in Fact Sheet #22: Hours Worked Under the Fair Labor Standards Act (FLSA).
-If non-exempt employees are required to remain in the work area and be available to perform work during their break, then this is considered paid work time.
+If non-exempt employees are required to remain in the work area and be available to perform work during their break, this is considered paid work time.
 In order for a meal period to count as unpaid time, the staff member must be completely relieved from duty for the purpose of eating regular meals.
-The employee is not relieved if he/ she is required to perform any duties, whether active or inactive, while eating.
-An expectation that the employee be available to cover the office while eating, whether any work is performed or not, would require that the meal period be counted as work time.
+The employee is not relieved if he/she is required to perform any duties, whether active or inactive while eating.
+An expectation that the employee is available to cover the office while eating, whether any work is performed or not, would require that the meal period be counted as work time.
 If the non-exempt employee’s work hours are not adjusted accordingly to account for the additional work, the employee would be entitled to earn compensatory time or overtime.